 14 Awesome Squat Variations You Need to Try

 Squats are just the best.
 They are one of the best leg and lower body exercises in existence.
-They’re a colossal compound exercise that hit everything from your hips and glutes through to your calves, and everything in between.
+They’re a colossal compound exercise that hit everything from your hips and glutes through to your calves and everything in between.
 What more could you possibly ask for from just one exercise?
-How about a little squat variation...
+How about some squat variations...

-In fact, they’re so amazing that over time, they have adapted and evolved to serve different purposes.
-Now, no matter what your training goals, equipment options, space or time you have available to you, there’s a squat for you.
-Here, we’re looking at 14 of the best of squat variations that you can try for yourself.
-They all have their own advantages, so make sure you take care in doing them.
+In fact, they’re so amazing that, over time, they have adapted and evolved to serve different purposes.
+Now, no matter your training goals, equipment options, space or time you have available to you, there’s a squat for you.
+Here, we’re looking at 14 of the best squat variations that you can try for yourself.
+They all have their own advantages, so make sure you take care doing them.

 No Equipment Squat Variations:

 So, to get the ball rolling, we've split our squats into two categories.
 The first one is the awesome list of squats you can do with just your body weight, which is incredible.
 No weights?
 No problem!